jhapalak/cutt/README.md

 After a successful run, you should have a new spreadsheet in your Google Drive.
 That's your timetable!

-## Won't work if...
+## May not work if...
-If the structure of the CSV file on CUIMS changes, this program won't work.
+If the structure of the CSV file on CUIMS changes, this program may not work.
 I am counting on CUIMS' devs here--since they have cared enough to provide a CSV timetable, they will, hopefully, keep the structure unchanged.